 * Fine mesh sifter drum, silicone spatula, 170ml wide jar.

 This recipe is so simple and so yummy!
-And I think it is a perfect guilt free dessert for a summer especially during the festive season, when we are to have lots of treats.
-This is because it is sugar and dairy free.
+And I think it is a perfect guilt free dessert for a hot summer because it is sugar and dairy free.
 Enjoy.

 2 large mangoes (very ripe)